 Have coaching skills?
 Join the online coaching industry and start coaching clients in your niche.
 How?
 Start by getting clear on what you offer and the results clients can expect from your coaching efforts.

-Online coaches like Simone Seol use Instagram to access clients that want the results her coaching offers.
+Online coaches like Simone Seol use Instagram to access clients who want the results she offers.
 If you’re going to go the coaching route, social media marketing is a must.
 Taking the time to get certified in your particular area of expertise can help establish you as an expert in your field and increase credibility.

 Why start an online coaching business?